-North Dakota State University seeks to accommodate persons with disabilities, as defined by law, who rely on the of a service or assistance animal to mitigate the impact of a disability, of a service animal* while at the same time being mindful of health and safety interests of all those in the campus community.
+North Dakota State University is committed to ensuring equal access, as defined by law, for persons with disabilities who participate in NDSU programs and services and/or use campus facilities.
+This policy pertains to individuals relying on the aid of a service or assistance animal to mitigate the impact of a disability, of a service animal* while at the same time being mindful of health and safety interests of all those in the campus community.
 This policy is aimed at facilitating access and providing guidelines as well as flexibility with regard to the use of a service animal or assistance animal in campus buildings.
 Accommodations Requests will be determined evaluated on a case-by-case basis and be determined through an interactive process.

-"Service Animal, "as defined by the Americans with Disabilities Act, means a guide dog signal dog, or other animal individually trained to provide assistance do work or perform tasks for people with disabilities.to an individual with a disability.
-Service animals perform some of the functions and tasks that an individual with a disability cannot perform for him/herself in activities of normal living.
+"Service Animal, "as defined by the Americans with Disabilities Act, means a guide dog individually trained to provide assistance do work or perform tasks for people with disabilities.to an individual with a disability.
+Service animals perform some of the functions and tasks that an individual with a disability cannot perform for him/herself in activities of daily living.
 A service animal is a working animal, not a pet.
-Some formsE of service include, but are not limited to, guiding a person with impaired vision, alerting persons with hearing loss to intruders or sounds, and aiding persons with impaired mobility by steadying the person when walking.
-Their service for the individual with a disability entitles them to access of public places and common areas.
+Examples of service include, but are not limited to, guiding a person with impaired vision, alerting persons with hearing loss to intruders or sounds, interrupting distressing or harmful behavior (example: compulsions), and aiding persons with impaired mobility by steadying the person when walking.
+Their service for the individual entitles them to access public places and common areas.
+Note: Under specific circumstances, a miniature horse may qualify as a service animal; however, a service animal will commonly be referred to as a dog when explaining policy details.

 Use of Service Animals at NDSU

-VISITORS: An individual with a disability who utilizes a service animal and is a visitor at NDSU is welcome to request any specific accommodations related to the needs of the visitor or the service animal.
-If accommodations or additional information are needed, a visitor may contact the Disability Services Office at (701) 231-7671.
-No registration with the Disability Services Office is required.
+To qualify for having a service animal on campus, an individual must:

+Have a disability as defined by the Americans with Disabilities Act, AND

+Be accompanied by a dog that is trained to do specific tasks or work for the individual with a disability.

 b.
-STUDENTS or EMPLOYEES: Students and employees with a disability who regularly utilize a service animal are requested to register either with the Disability Services Office (students) or with the Human Resources/Payroll Office (employees) and, if necessary to establish that an animal meets the service animal definition above, to provide the relevant office with documentation of the disability with a reasonable period of time.
+If the work of the animal is not readily identifiable, NDSU may make the following inquiries:

+Is this animal required because of a disability?

+What work or tasks is the animal trained to perform?